local-motion/product/functionality/chat/chat.md

 ## Constraints
 - A chat message has a minimum length of 1 and a maximum length of 300 characters
-- A user can submit no more than 100 messages per day in total over all chatboxes in LocalMotion
+- A user can submit no more than 100 messages per day in total over all chat boxes in LocalMotion
 - The chatbox of a single playground workspace can contain no more than 1000 messages, including messages deleted by the moderator
 - The text message must match this regular expression: TBD